How to Press Tofu (with & without a tofu press!)

 Hopefully you know by now that I have a DEEP love for tofu recipes!
 I’ve been posting more and more of them on the blog the past year and I figured that it would be really helpful to offer a step-by-step guide on how to properly press tofu.

 Once I realized that my tofu obsession wasn’t going to let up at all, I finally invested in a tofu press.
-I bought a super simple one for about $20 off of amazon and it has been amazing.
-I’m going to show you easy they are to use and exactly how I do it.
+I bought a super simple one for about $20 off of amazon and it has been amazing (link to the one that I use is down below).
+I’m going to show you how easy they are to use and exactly how I do it.

 BUT, I totally get that a lot of people don’t have or want an extra kitchen gadget laying around so I’m also going to show you the best way to press your tofu with simple items that you already have around the kitchen.